 Encourage leadership/employee partnerships.
 Many times, in a lot of organizations, job descriptions don’t blend.
 The boss does what the boss does, and the employee does what the employee does.
 Why not, on occasion, set up partnerships on projects that enable both management and staff to work together on specific items?
 Give the employee the chance to learn from the leader.
 Give that leader the opportunity to openly communicate on a regular basis with someone with whom they otherwise might not.

 It’s important that you get this communication thing right.
 Start today and create the kind of vibrant, engaged, and efficient office that only comes with amazing internal communication!
-Contact the author directly at firstname.lastname@example.org.
+For more information please call us at 1.800.771.7823.